microsoftgraph/msgraph-sample-android/README.md

-# Microsoft Graph Sample Android app
+# Microsoft Graph sample Android app

 This sample demonstrates how to use the Microsoft Graph Java SDK to access data in Office 365 from native mobile Android applications.